World Intellectual Property Indicators: List (Descending order)

+List (Alphabetical order)

 The patent, trademark and industrial design data presented in this table show the filing activity trend by country of origin and by year of filing.
 Data come from the WIPO Statistics Database, which is the source of the WIPI.
 The data presented in this table include those received too late to be included in the WIPI and are not based on the equivalent count concept, described above.

 Trademark application data refer to class counts – that is, the number of classes specified in applications.
 This provides the best comparison of international trademark filing activity across origins, because some jurisdictions may allow multiple classes of goods and services to be specified in a single application, whereas others require a separate application for each class.
 For the same reason, industrial design data refer to design counts, that is, the number of designs contained in applications.